sgpx/notes/errors-bugfixes-help/README.md

+# firefox CORS TypeError SameOrigin error

+check if an HTTPS endpoint is being called from an HTTP hosted page

 # SCP/SFTP gives `received message too long`

 newlines after export in bashrc can cause bash to echo environment variables when it loads